Heorhiy Narbut

+Heorhiy Ivanovych Narbut (Георгій Іванович Нарбут; – 23 May 1920), also known as Georgy Narbut or George Narbut, was a Ukrainian graphic artist.

-He is known for designing the Ukrainian National Republic's coat of arms, banknotes, postage stamps, charters, and for his many illustrations in books and magazines.
-He is also known as Georgy Narbut and George Narbut.
-He was a brother of a noted Acmeist poet Vladimir Narbut.
+He is known for designing the Ukrainian People's Republic's coat of arms, banknotes, postage stamps, charters, and for his many illustrations in books and magazines.
+He was a brother of the Acmeist poet Vladimir Narbut.

 Biography

 Heorhiy Narbut was born in the village Narbutivka, Russian Empire (now Ukraine) not far off from Hlukhiv.
 His family had origins of ancient Lithuanian nobility.
 His first painting education was self-taught.

 Saint Petersburg

 At about age 20, Narbut settled in Saint Petersburg from 1906 to 1917.
 There he studied with painters Ivan Bilibin and Mstislav Dobuzhinsky.
 In 1909, Narbut continued some of his studies in Munich, in the school of Simon Hollósy.
 After his return to Saint Petersburg he joined the organization Mir iskusstva.
 In 1910-1912 Narbut was an illustrator of the fairy tales Hans Christian Andersen, the fables of Ivan Krylov, and folk tales.